jimdigriz/impala-shell/README.md

 Start running the built container image with:

-    docker run -it --rm --name jimdigriz/impala-shell
+    docker run -it --rm jimdigriz/impala-shell

-Now we authenticate ourselves to Kerberos from inside the container by running:

-    kinit bob@EXAMPLE.COM

-**N.B.** if this does not work, you can try `env KRB5_TRACE=/dev/stdout kinit ...`

-To get a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) similar to `{sqlite3,mysql,psql}` you run:
+This will drop you straight into a CLI [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) similar to `{sqlite3,mysql,psql}`.

-    impala-shell -i impala.example.com

-**N.B.** `impala-shell` is a wrapper script for `impala-shell.sh` to make things a little simpler and more transparent

-You should be able to make queries via the CLI instead of the web frontend.

-## Scripting

-If you leave your container running after authenticating, you can from another terminal window make queries directly using:
+If you want to use this from a script, you may find the following form useful to run queries directly:

-    docker exec impala-shell impala-shell -i impala.example.com -q 'SELECT * FROM db.table WHERE YEAR = 2020 AND MONTH = 1 AND DAY = 24 LIMIT 1'
+    docker run --rm impala-shell -i impala.example.com -q 'SELECT 1 AS test'

+## Kerberos

+Before using the REPL, you will need to authenticate to Kerberos from your own workstations (`apt-get install krb5-user`):

+    env KRB5CCNAME=DIR:.krb5cc kinit bob@EXAMPLE.COM

+Now use the REPL instead via:

+    docker run -it --rm --env KRB5CCNAME=DIR:/tmp/krb5cc -v $(pwd)/.krb5cc:/tmp/krb5cc jimdigriz/impala-shell

 # Build